 Visitors are not allowed to join the parade but you are more than welcome to join the celebration.

 You need a ticket to watch the parade at the square in front of the Royal Palace.
-The tickets are free, but limited, and will be available from 15th of February.
-Get free tickets for the parade passing the Royal Palace.
+The tickets are free, but limited.
+You can get free tickets for the parade passing the Royal Palace here.